If you’re in the market for new floors that are beautiful, durable, and affordable, then you may want to learn more about bamboo flooring.

 For vertical grain bamboo flooring, the narrow edges of several strips are glued together with a thin layer of lamination between them.
 When completed, the flooring has a smooth look very similar to traditional hardwood flooring.

-Now that you know how bamboo flooring is made, it is, hopefully, easier to understand just how a tall grass can be transformed into one of the most durable and eco-friendly flooring materials out there.
+Now that you know, it is, hopefully, easier to understand just how tall grass can be transformed into one of the most durable and eco-friendly flooring materials out there.
 If you’re in the market for new flooring, consider bamboo, a wonderful alternative to the more traditional hardwood floors.